Teen Drug Abuse Pictures Slideshow

 Several studies show that married people tend to outlive their single counterparts.
 Many researchers attribute the difference to the social and economic support marriage provides.
 While a current marriage offers the greatest benefit, people who are divorced or widowed have lower mortality rates than those who have never been married.

 If you're overweight, slimming down can protect against diabetes, heart disease, and other life-shortening conditions.
 Belly fat appears to be particularly harmful, so focus on deflating that spare tire.
 A 5-year study of Hispanics and African-Americans suggests eating more fiber and exercising regularly are effective ways to reduce belly fat.

-The evidence is overwhelming – people who exercise live longer on average than those who don't.
+The evidence is overwhelming -- people who exercise live longer on average than those who don't.
 According to dozens of studies, regular physical activity reduces the risk of heart disease, stroke, diabetes, some forms of cancer, and depression.
-Exercise may even help you stay mentally sharp in your old age.
+Exercise may even help you stay mentally sharp in into old age.
 Ten-minute spurts of activity are fine, as long as they add up to about 2.5 hours of moderate exercise per week.